Capitol Hill, Seattle

-Capitol Hill is a densely populated residential district in Seattle, Washington, United States.
-One of the city's most popular nightlife and entertainment districts, it is home to a historic gay village and vibrant counterculture community.
+Capitol Hill is a densely populated residential district and a neighborhood in Seattle, Washington, United States.
+It is immediately east of Downtown Seattle and north of First Hill.
+The neighborhood is one of the city's most popular nightlife and entertainment districts and is home to a historic gay village and vibrant counterculture community.

 History

 In the early 1900s Capitol Hill was known as 'Broadway Hill' after the neighborhood's main thoroughfare.
 The origin of its current name is disputed.
 James A. Moore, the real estate developer who platted much of the area, reportedly gave it the name in the hope that the Washington State Capitol would move to Seattle from Olympia.
 Another story claims that Moore named it after the Capitol Hill neighborhood of Denver, Colorado, his wife's hometown.
 According to author Jacqueline Williams, both stories are likely true.
-The neighborhood was frequently referred to as Catholic Hill up until the 1980s due to its large Roman Catholic population.
+The neighborhood was frequently referred to as Catholic Hill up until the 1980s due to its large Catholic population.

 Capitol Hill is home to some of Seattle's wealthiest neighborhoods, including "Millionaire's Row" along 14th Avenue E. south of Volunteer Park (family residences on tree-lined streets) and the Harvard-Belmont Landmark District.
 The neighborhood is home to many distinguished apartment houses, including several by Fred Anhalt, as well as a few surviving Classical Revival complexes such as the Blackstone Apartments.
 The neighborhood's architecture did not fare so well in the post-World War II period; architect Victor Steinbrueck wrote in 1962 of the "tremendous growth of less-than-luxury apartments" that at first "appear to be consistent with the clean, direct approach associated with contemporary architecture" but whose "open outdoor corridors" totally defeat their "large 'view' windows" by giving occupants no privacy if they leave their blinds open to enjoy the view.
 He added, "most tenants close their blinds and look for another apartment when their lease runs out."

-During the George Floyd protests of 2020, Cal Anderson Park and much of the upper Pike-Pine Corridor surrounding the SPD East Precinct were barricaded by protesters and declared the Capitol Hill Autonomous Zone (CHAZ).
+During the George Floyd protests of 2020, Cal Anderson Park and surrounding blocks along Pike and Pine Streets near the SPD East Precinct were occupied by protesters and declared the Capitol Hill Autonomous Zone (CHAZ).